 Note: You must use an expert to perform a bat survey.
 You can find a bat expert using either the Chartered Institute of Ecology or the Environment Management directory.
 The bat survey shows what type and how many there are.
 It will also show how the bats are using the building or area.
 Thus, you can plan to avoid harming the mammals.

 There are some occasions where it is impossible to avoid harming bats or their habitats.
-In this case, you can apply for a mitigation licence from Natural England.
+In this case, you can apply for a mitigation licence (A13-a and A13-b) from Natural England.

 You may also need one of the Natural England bat licences for other prohibited activities.
 They include:

 Some building construction can affect protected species.
 Ecological consultants can register to use a class licence.
 Doing so may avoid the need for an individual licence for certain low impact activities.